Byllis

 Byllis (Bylis; Βύλλις; Byllis) or Bullis or Boullis (Βουλλίς) was an ancient city and the chief settlement of the Illyrian tribe of the Bylliones, traditionally located in southern Illyria.
 In Hellenistic times the city was either part of Illyria or Epirus.
 In Roman times it was included within Epirus Nova, in the province of Macedonia.
 The remains of Byllis are situated north-east of Vlorë, 25 kilometers from the sea in Hekal, Fier County, Albania.
 Byllis was designated as an archaeological park on 7 April 2003 by the government of Albania.

-The massive walls of Byllis were built before the end of the 4th century BC and literary sources report them as an Illyrian rather than Epirote or Macedonian foundation.
+The massive walls of Byllis were built around 350 BC when the Illyrians went through a dynamic development founding their own cities.
+The urban settlement was built on the territory of the community of the Bylliones on an already existent Illyrian hilltop proto-urban area dating back to the previous century.
 Later Byllis acquired the trappings of a Hellenistic town, and because the southernmost Illyrian tribes, including the Bylliones, were inclined to become bilingual, it was also a Greek-speaking city.
 Byllis received sacred ancient Greek envoys, known as theoroi, during the early 2nd century BC, which only cities that were considered Greek were eligible to receive.
 The time duration that passed before Illyrian cities were documented on a list of theorodokoi clarifies that acculturation did take place in southern Illyria, however it indicates that the process was gradual.

 During the Roman-Illyrian war in 169/168 BC the Bylliones took part on the Roman side against the Illyrian king Gentius.
 However, the subsequent alliance of Byllis with Molossians and Macedonians led to its sacking and destruction by the Romans.
 After a long decline, in 30 BC the city became a Roman colony.
 In Roman times Byllis rose again, also becoming a bishopric in late antiquity.

 Name

 Attestation

 The toponym is attested as Βύλλις, η on epigraphic material from the 3rd-2nd centuries BC, and as Βουλλίς Boullis by Ptolemy in his Geography.
 The city ethnic is attested as Βυλλίων Byllion on the inscription of an oracular lead tablet from Dodona dating back to the 4th century BC and on coins of the Hellenistic era dating back to the 3rd-2nd centuries BC, or as Βουλινός Boulinos by Pseudo-Scymnus.
 The city is attested as a polis exclusively in the work of Stephanus of Byzantium in the 6th century AD, who mentions it as πόλις 'Ιλλυρίδος polis Illyridos, and its ethnicon as Βυλλιδεύς Bullideus.
 Stephanus of Byzantium mentions a town called Byllis as a seaside city in Illyria and its foundation legend, according to which the city was supposedly built by Myrmidons under Neoptolemus, returning from the Trojan War towards its homeland.
-This legendary tradition of the city is reflected also by numismatics.
+This legendary tradition of the city is reflected also by numismatics of the Hellenistic era, however it is contradicted by archaeological research.